MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-3.md

 To deploy a containerized application with your cluster up and running, the following steps describe key areas of deployment, testing, and scaling an application.

-During the deployment of AKS on Azure Stack HCI, **kubectl** was configured on your Azure VM Host.
+During the deployment of AKS on Azure Stack HCI, **kubectl** was configured on your Azure Virtual Machine Host.
 Kubectl provides a number of different ways to manage your Kubernetes clusters and applications.

 As part of this guide, you'll deploy an [Azure vote application](https://github.com/Azure-Samples/azure-voting-app-redis).
 To deploy the application, you'll need a Kubernetes manifest file.
 A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
 The manifest we'll use in this tutorial includes two Kubernetes deployments: one for the sample Azure Vote Python application, and the other for a Redis instance.
 Two Kubernetes services are also created: an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.